ruhig6/HM_VTM_Test_for_RGB/README.md

 * A spare CPU is needed for fair time comparison.
 1. Just run ```run.py``` for three steps: Code and recover YUV444 10le, Convert YUV444 10le to PNG, Evaluate by PSNR and MS-SSIM.

+2. Use the corresponding cfg for LD or RA mode of HM/VTM.
+QP = 22,27,32,37.